Home

 Goals

-• Fall asleep without a 40-minute overthinking spiral
+• Fall asleep without the usual 40-minute spiral

-• A routine that doesn't require willpower to start
+• A routine that starts itself, no willpower required

 Frustrations